Digital, Ear or Temporal Thermometer?

 fever ...

-How a forehead or temporal thermometer works: with most models, you
+How to use: with most models, you

 hold the